talaabdel/university-support-ai-chatbot/README.md

 # 🎓 University Support AI Chatbot

-Applying to university can feel overwhelming — with endless deadlines, confusing program details, and so many questions that students don’t know who to ask.
+Applying to university can feel overwhelming, with endless deadlines, confusing program details, and so many questions that students don’t know who to ask.

 This **AI-powered chatbot** is designed to ease that stress by providing instant answers and guidance to students as they navigate their university journey.